 Crickets are the go-to insect feeder for most dragon owners.
 They’re highly nutritious, easy to get, simple to gut load, and best of all, bearded dragons love them!
-For all of these reasons, crickets are one of the most popular insects to offer bearded dragons.
 The question is, how many should you offer?
 How many crickets does a bearded dragon need to eat each day?

 How Many Crickets to Feed a Baby Bearded Dragon